Plantlyfe/Plantlyfe/README.md

 ## Info
-I have  over eight years in telecommunications, a Cisco Certified Network Associate (CCNA) certification, and hands-on experience in problem solving in an enterprise environment.
-In my current role I lead a team of 8–11 analysts troubleshooting service issues across hundreds of client locations while maintaining strict SLAs in a high-pressure, deadline-driven environment.
+I’m a networking and automation enthusiast with over eight years of experience in telecommunications, a CCNA certification, and a strong track record in enterprise troubleshooting and process optimization.
+In my current role, I lead a team of 8–11 analysts, ensuring smooth operations for hundreds of client locations while maintaining strict SLAs in a fast-paced, high-pressure environment.

-I have a passion for automation and process optimization.
-Figuring out ways to auotmate tasks we usually would complete manually.
-I implemented workflow automation using Power Automate, including developing a substitute ticketing system for our department to use during company system outages.
-This reduced manual work, increased accountability, and improved visibility for daily assignments.
-Ensuring smooth operations for our clients.
+I thrive on solving complex problems and finding ways to work smarter, not harder.
+I have a passion for automation, constantly looking for ways to streamline repetitive tasks.
+For example using Power Automate, I developed a substitute ticketing system for my department to use during company system outages.
+This reduced manual workload, improved accountability, and increased visibility for daily assignments, ultimately enhancing service efficiency for our clients.

-I thrive in both independent problem-solving and collaborative team environments, always looking for ways to enhance efficiency, security, and performance.

-I have built a homelab replicating enterprise networks.
-This hands-on approach has allowed me to troubleshoot real-world scenarios, reinforcing my ability to support and optimize network infrastructures.
-My CCNA certification has solidified my networking expertise, and I’m currently pursuing the CompTia Security+ certification to expand my skill set.
-Additionally, I’m exploring SIEM tools, Python for network automation, and BGP configuration to further enhance my capabilities.
+Beyond my professional work, I’ve built a home lab to replicate enterprise networking environments, where I configure and troubleshoot VLANs, DHCP, SNMP, virtualization, and Active Directory.
+This hands-on approach has strengthened my problem-solving skills and reinforced my ability to optimize network infrastructures.

+My CCNA certification has solidified my networking expertise, and I am currently pursuing CompTIA Security+ to expand my cybersecurity skill set.
+Additionally, I am exploring SIEM tools, Python for network automation, and BGP configuration to further enhance my capabilities.

+I am always looking for new challenges, opportunities to innovate, and ways to push the boundaries of efficiency, security, and performance.

 ## Overview